 #8: Dead Rising

 Truth be told, I had not played Dead Rising until last summer.
-But similar to Fable, this incredibly addictive, open world survival horror beat ‘em up was the first of its kind to introduce a mechanic that had never been done before, fundamentally shifting the gameplay dynamic: a rigid schedule that you had to follow.
+But similar to Fable, this incredibly addictive, open world survival horror beat ‘em up introduced me to a mechanic that I had not been accustomed to, fundamentally shifting the gameplay dynamic: a rigid schedule that you had to follow.
 Fail to show up at a particular location before a particular hour of the day, and you’d have to start the game from the beginning, assuming you’re hardcore and haven’t saved at all – it’s your fault, after all, for not checking your watch when you were supposed to.
 It creates a sense of urgency that other games struggle to emulate through their arbitrarily allotted time limits that, if reached, revert you back to a previous checkpoint.
 Where’s the urgency in something so inconsequential?
 Not to mention the insane amount of replay value you get from striving to unlock the multiple alternate endings and experimenting with even the most mundane of objects in the environment to see if they’re viable weapons.
 They don’t make ‘em like this anymore, folks.

 #7: Portal 2